ben-wyatt/draw-steel/readme.md

 uv run backend/ugly-chat/ugly-chat.py --model google/gemini-2.5-flash-lite --collection-name heroes-delian-full-v1
 ```

-# Future Ideas
+# Current Pain Points and Future Ideas

+Hybrid retrieval on chunks doesn't cut it for questions like "walk me through the encounters of Castle Andreas". this requires reading a full ~5 pages and summarizing.
+How could we encourage the agent to grab more of what it needs?
+- chunk-specific retrieval tool: instead of using basic query, you say "I want the 5 chunks that come after this one". teach the LLM to keep going until it stops getting good results.
-Knowledge Graphs constructed via proper noun relationships like Obsidian. run retrieval on that.
+- Knowledge Graphs constructed via proper noun relationships like Obsidian. run retrieval on that.

 Live Play feature that uses LLM to simulate a DM.
 It rolls dice, has dynamic in-context gamestate, can run combat through a custom game engine.